helderco/univ-secure-chat/README.md

 which is a CORBA implementation in Java.
 This means it's possible to build clients in other languages and platforms.

+## Steps

+In order to run the project one must first:
+	* Clone this project
+	* Get the JacORB Utilities
+	* Build with Maven

 ## Build

-If you use Netbeans, the Build Project and Clean and Build Project buttons will already package a .jar will all dependencies.
+If you use Netbeans, the Build Project and Clean and Build Project buttons will already package a .jar with all dependencies.

 On the command line, the equivalent is to do: